A Deep Dive Into the Medical Billing Process

 1. Patient Registration

-Patient registration is the first step in healthcare billing, where important patient demographic information is collected for accurate billing.
+Patient registration is the first step in medical bill processing, where important patient demographic information is collected for accurate billing.
 This step prepares for easy billing and also starts a patient’s whole medical journey.

 • Practical Example